 This checklist includes key actions that can help move your workplace toward gender equality.

-CREATE THE RIGHT CONDITION
+CREATE THE RIGHT CONDITIONS

 - Do you have paid internships, scholarships, and other opportunities for diverse women starting their careers?